idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 ## TEMPLATES - A PRESENTATION

-In native projects, when you reopen a project from the Dashboard or the Project menu, CafeTran remembers various settings and resources used before, so that you can quickly pick up from where you left.
+In native CafeTran projects, when you reopen a project from the Dashboard or the Project menu, CafeTran remembers various settings and resources used before, so that you can quickly pick up from where you left.

 What if you want to apply these settings to future jobs, or quickly swap between different settings, to account for different project needs?

-Since Yeddi Update 9 (May 2017), CafeTran offers a templates feature which conveniently stores a variety of settings in an XML template file for easy reuse in new projects.
+Since Yeddi Update 9 (May 2017), CafeTran offers a project templates feature which conveniently stores a variety of settings in an XML file for easy reuse in new projects.

-If you often translate external projects that originate from other CAT tools, then then there is one additional compelling reason to use Translation Templates: the settings and resources previously used are NOT remembered when you reopen the external project, especially if you have opened a different CafeTran project in the meantime.
+If you often translate external projects that originate from other CAT tools, there is one more compelling reason to use Translation Templates: the settings and resources previously used are NOT remembered when you reopen the external project, especially if you have opened a different CafeTran project in the meantime.
 CafeTran cannot currently save this information as it would render the external project unusable.
 The solution?
 Use project templates not only for new projects, but also for reopening existing external projects.

 In their current form, project templates store information such as: